-Current Position: Pediatric Nurse Technician at Children's Hospital of Philadelphia
+Current Position: Travel Nurse (formerly a Pediatric Nurse Technician at Children's Hospital of Philadelphia)

 How often do you see college students using their free time giving back to people who need it most?
 At GMercyU, it’s more common than you’d think.
 Take Class of 2019 graduate, Maria Sansom, who earned her Bachelor of Science in Nursing in May.
 Between juggling her nursing studies, extracurriculars, and service activities, Maria still managed to find time to start her own charitable organization.